 Research internships may be available with state and federal agencies such as the Florida Department of Environmental Protection, the Florida Game and Fresh Water Fish Commission, and the National Oceanographic and Atmospheric Administration.
-Internship listings and information are available at the Career Center, A4100 University Center (850-644-6431).
+Internship listings and information are available on the biology department webpage (www.bio.fsu.edu/undergrad/researchops.php) or at the Career Center, A4100 University Center (850-644-6431).